KiranRamesh-Aero/UnsteadyFlowSolvers.jl/README.md

 The LDVM is coupled with a structural model to simulate the aeroelastic behaviour of an airfoil that is elastically supported by translational and torsional springs in heave and pitch respectively.
-Problems that be studied include flutter, limit cycles resulting from LEV shedding.
+Problems that can be studied include flutter, limit cycles resulting from LEV shedding.